AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/testing-a-course.rst

 That is all: now you can autograde and all, completely normally.
 *This is all that the web interface does anyway*.

-When you are done testing, you can delete these ``$STUDENT_NAME``\ s.
-There is also some command to delete them from the database, or more likely you might remove the whole ``gradebook.db`` to make sure you start fresh.
+When you are done testing, you can delete these ``$STUDENT_NAME`` directories.
+There is also some command to delete them from the database if you want, or more likely you might remove the whole ``gradebook.db`` to make sure you start fresh.

+The shell access (and other data access, see :doc:`system-environment`) makes it easy to manage these files, copy them in and out, and so on.

 Add student testers while in private mode
 -----------------------------------------

-Your course can be private, and we can add students who can launch it (as students, not as instructors).
+While your course is still in private mode, you can add dedicated student testers.

+- While this works, we don't recommend it unless you really need a lot of testers.
+It is manual work to set up, and manual work to remove.
+And likely we are going to forget to clean it up later.
 - Send us a list of Aalto emails or usernames to add.
-- This is manual work, we don't recommend doing this.
-Plus, we are eventually going to forget that we added these special students, they will maintain access even after the course, and whe knows what else.
+- Just like above, you may need to clean up these test students.